Subtypes of HIV: Group P

-In 2009, a newly analyzed HIV sequence was reported to have greater similarity to a simian immunodeficiency virus recently discovered in wild gorillas (SIVgor) than to SIVs from chimpanzees (SIVcpz).
+In 2009, a newly analyzed HIV sequence was reported to have greater similarity to SIVgor, than SIVcpz.
 The virus had been isolated from a Cameroonian woman residing in France who was diagnosed with HIV-1 infection in 2004.
 The scientists reporting this sequence placed it in a proposed Group P "pending the identification of further human cases".

 HIV-2

-HIV-2 has not been widely recognized outside of Africa.
-The first identification of HIV-2 occurred in 1985 in Senegal by microbiologist Souleymane Mboup and his collaborators.
+HIV-2 is mostly found in Africa, and therefore less recognized elsewhere in the world.

+History

+HIV-2 was first identified by microbiologist Souleymane Mboup and his collaborators in 1985.
+At the time of the discovery, little data existed about HIV in Africa.
+Mboup began to test for the virus in Senegal.
+Some of his samples tested positive, but they did not produce a GP41 band on Wester Blot analysis.
+So, Mboup sent the samples to colleagues in France and at Harvard Medical School to confirm the result.
+The samples were then confirmed to be a strain of virus distinct from HIV-1.

 The first case in the United States was in 1987.
 The first confirmed case of HIV-2 was a Portuguese man who was treated at the London Hospital for Tropical Diseases and later died in 1987.
 He was believed to have been exposed to the disease in Guinea-Bissau where he lived between 1956 and 1966.
-His pathological diagnosis at the time was cryptosporidium and enterovirus infection, but an analysis of his stored serum in 1987 found that he was infected with HIV-2.
+His pathological diagnosis at the time was cryptosporidiosis and enterovirus infection, but an analysis of his stored serum in 1987 found that he was infected with HIV-2.

-Many test kits for HIV-1 will also detect HIV-2.
+HIV-2 is closely related to SIV endemic in sooty mangabeys (Cercocebus atys atys) (SIVsmm), a monkey species inhabiting the forests of Littoral West Africa.
+Phylogenetic analyses show that the virus most closely related to the two strains of HIV-2 which spread considerably in humans (HIV-2 groups A and B) is the SIVsmm found in the sooty mangabeys of the Tai forest, in western Ivory Coast.
+The virus is thought to have made the zoonotic jump from sooty mangabeys to humans in the early 1940s.

+Subgroups

-As of 2010, there are eight known HIV-2 groups (A to H).
-Of these, only groups A and B are pandemic.
-Group A is found mainly in West Africa, but has also spread globally to Angola, Mozambique, Brazil, India, Europe, and the US.
+There are eight known HIV-2 groups, designated A to H. Of these, only groups A and B are pandemic.
+Group A is found mainly in West Africa, but has also spread to Angola, Mozambique, Brazil, India, Europe, and the US.
 Despite the presence of HIV-2 globally, Group B is mainly confined to West Africa.
-Despite its relative confinement, HIV-2 should be considered in all patients exhibiting symptoms of HIV that not only come from West Africa, but also anyone who has had any body fluid transfer with a person from West Africa (i.e. needle sharing, sexual contact, etc.).

-HIV-2 is closely related to simian immunodeficiency virus endemic in sooty mangabeys (Cercocebus atys atys) (SIVsmm), a monkey species inhabiting the forests of Littoral West Africa.
-Phylogenetic analyses show that the virus most closely related to the two strains of HIV-2 which spread considerably in humans (HIV-2 groups A and B) is the SIVsmm found in the sooty mangabeys of the Tai forest, in western Ivory Coast.

 There are six additional known HIV-2 groups, each having been found in just one person.
 They all seem to derive from independent transmissions from sooty mangabeys to humans.
 Groups C and D have been found in two people from Liberia, groups E and F have been discovered in two people from Sierra Leone, and groups G and H have been detected in two people from the Ivory Coast.
 Each of these HIV-2 strains, for which humans are probably dead-end hosts, is most closely related to SIVsmm strains from sooty mangabeys living in the same country where the human infection was found.